schematics/schematics/docs/usage/exporting.rst

 Customizing Output
 ==================

-Schematics offers many ways to customize the behavior of serilaizataion
+Schematics offers many ways to customize the behavior of serialization:

 .. _exporting_roles: